Out Your Backdoor

 I think "OYB" isn't such a bad name. : )

 I do what I can.
 I welcome input from others.
-1500+ stories, 20 years.
+2000+ stories, 20 years.
 One guy.
-It's a bit much.
+It’s a bit much.
 I could use some help.
-I hope that's always been obvious.
-Early on in paper-zine days, there were two of us.
-"OYB" started taking off and going gangbusters.
-There wasn't any stress but then there was one, again.

-In the meantime, "BC" mag could take the pressure off, serve the people and open up enough to cover the actual "BC" beat!
+In the meantime, “BC” mag could serve the people and open up enough to cover the actual “BC” beat!
 Please do!
 It would be such fun!